cataseven/Statistics-Graph-Chart-Card/README.md

   decrease: "#e74c3c"   # color when value is falling
   stable: "#95a5a6"     # color when value is flat
 ```

-The same direction logic drives the trend icon (▲▼⯇⯈) on the state row — so the icon and the graph always agree.

 > ⚠️ Cannot be combined with `color_thresholds` on the same entity.